macimax/WIKI_STEPMANIA/Theming/Theming.md

 ## <a name="newfield">NewField</a> ##
 #### [Back to top](#top)
 You will most likely wish to use the NewField in your theme.
 The newfield has a number of differences from the old NoteField, such as an advanced mod system and a new refined noteskin system.
 However, the NewField is not the default notefield, since the system is not yet complete.
 To learn how to utilize the NewField, check out [Themes/_fallback/Scripts/02 NoteField.lua](https://github.com/stepmania/stepmania/blob/master/Themes/_fallback/Scripts/02%20NoteField.lua) (also in your install of StepMania), where a number of functions and explanations for how to use the newfield are defined.
+[NewField.md](https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/5.1_incompatibilities/NewField.md) also goes over this in great detail.

 ## <a name="cust">Customization</a> ##
 #### [Back to top](#top)